The application deadline for the Class of 2018-2019 has been extended to April 15, 2018.

 ** Processing fee for DS-2019 form is $380 per applicant (departmental recharge fee included in the tuition)

-Room and boards, books, parking fees, & miscellaneous fees are not included in the tuitions listed above.
+- Textbooks, gas and mileage, parking fees, scrubs, ergonomic supplies, & miscellaneous expenses/ fees (of approximately $2000-$3000) are not included in the fees listed above.

 - Deadline of application for the school year starting in Fall is March 31.

-- CSU-DH students should already have a Bachelor of Science Degree and enroll as Post-Baccalaureate candidates.
-A Certificate of Completion will be awarded upon successfully completion of the training program.
+- CSUDH students should already have a Bachelor of Science Degree and enroll as Post-Baccalaureate candidates.
+A Certificate of Completion will be awarded upon successful completion of the training program.

-- Maximum duration of stay in the US for the training program is 18 months.
+- Maximum duration of stay in the US for the training period is 18 months.

-- Deadline of application for Cytology training starting in Fall is March 31.
+- Deadline of application for Cytology Program training starting in Fall is March 31.